-Currency risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

-Interest rate risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-Other price risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+- Currency risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. - Interest rate risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates. - Other price risk: this is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.

-The Plan has exposure to these risks because of the investments it makes to implement its investment strategy described in the Trustee's Report for the Plan.
+The Trustee determines its investment strategy after taking advice from a professional investment adviser.
+The Plan has exposure to these risks because of the investments it makes in following the investment strategy set out below.
 The Trustee manages investment risks, including credit risk and market risk, within agreed risk limits which are set taking into account the Plan's strategic investment objectives.
-These investment objectives and risk limits are implemented through the investment management agreements in place with the Plan's investment managers and monitored by the Trustee by regular reviews of the investment portfolios.
+These investment objectives and risk limits are implemented through the investment management agreements in place with the Plan's investment managers and monitored by the Trustee by regular reviews of the investment portfolio.

 The following table summarises the extent to which the various classes of investments are affected by financial risk.
-Further information on the Trustee's approach to risk management, indirect credit and market risk is set out below, the risk noted affects the holdings [●] or not [○].
+Further information on the Trustee's approach to risk management, indirect credit and market risk is set out below, the risk noted affects the holdings [•] or not [o].
 This does not include annuity insurance policies or AVC investments as these are not considered significant in relation to the overall investments of the Plan.

-Cradit Market risk 2023 2022 Category Credit Risk Currency Interest rate Other price Value (£000) Value (£000) L&G Corporate Bonds • 0 • 0 23,911 86,570 L&G LDI and money market • 0 • 0 83,332 60,586 Aegon Asset Backed Securities • 0 0 • 18,770 41,898 Barings Private Credit funds • 0 0 0 36,925 29,980 Barings Multi-Asset Credit • 0 • 0 - 33,314 JP Morgan Infrastructure 0 • • • 35,372 33,084 Total Investments 198,310 285,432
+Credit Market risk 2024 2023 Category Risk Currency Interest rate Other price Value (£000) Value (£000) L&G Corporate Bonds • 0 • 0 24,294 23,911 L&G LDI and money market • 0 • 0 76,535 83,332 Aegon Asset Backed Securities • 0 0 • 10,446 18,770 Barings Private Credit funds • 0 0 0 40,630 36,925 JP Morgan Infrastructure 0 • • • 34,935 35,372 Total Investments 186,840 198,310